PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 The Complete Tool Suite

-Installing PHP-QA-CI gives you immediate access to a comprehensive suite of quality assurance tools, organized into four logical categories:
+Installing PHP-QA-CI gives you immediate access to a complete suite of QA tools, organized into logical categories:

-The tools are executed in a logical order, from fastest to slowest, to provide quick feedback:
+The tools run in order from fastest to slowest.
+This gives you quick feedback:

 1. Validation and Checks

-• PSR-4 Validation - Checks code namespaces for PSR-4 standard compliance (built-in script)
+• PSR-4 Validation - Checks code namespaces for PSR-4 compliance (built-in script)

-• Composer Check for Issues - Runs composer diagnose and dumps autoloader
+• Composer Check for Issues - Runs composer diagnose and dumps the autoloader

-• Strict Types Enforcing - Checks and can fix files without strict types defined
+• Strict Types Enforcing - Finds and fixes files missing strict types declarations

 2. Linting

-• PHP Parallel Lint - Very fast PHP syntax error checking
+• PHP Parallel Lint - Lightning-fast PHP syntax error checking

 3. Static Analysis